Where to Skate: Skateparks

 nycgovparks.org

 City Parks Dept. facility located directly under the Manhattan Bridge and adjacent to Coleman Playground.
-The park is reported to have been rebuilt/renovated in 2012.
+The park is said to have been rebuilt/renovated in 2012.
 Also known as the Coleman Square Skatepark and as the Chinatown Skatepark.

 Hudson River Park - Tribeca Skatepark